btrapp/jklarfreader/Readme.md

 }
 ```

-KlarfParser18Pojo also seralizes nicely to Json using Jackson's ObjectMapper, if you so desire.
+KlarfParser18Pojo also serializes nicely to JSON using Jackson's ObjectMapper, if you so desire.

-## KlarfParerIf18
+## KlarfParserIf18

 You can also implement the KlarfParerIf18 interface using your own logic if you're looking for a more flexible way
 to process Klarfs.
 If you only want to keep certain attributes, or if you want to be able to process data without having to
-wait for the entire klarf to be loaded in memory, this may be a more appealing choice for you.
+wait for the entire Klarf to be loaded in memory, this may be a more appealing choice for you.
 (You can this of this as acting like SAX based XML
 parsing instead of DOM parsing)